Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Method

+In Equation~\eqref{eq:efe_wt_c}, the expectation $\mathbb{E}_{Q_\pi}[\cdot]$ is taken over the predicted distribution of future states, positions, observations, and collisions under policy $\pi$.
+The position likelihood $A_p$ associates each state with its metric position; rather than maintaining a parametric distribution over $A_p$, the model stores positions directly and evaluates spatial consistency when predicting state transitions (see Section~\ref{sec:mapping} and Appendix~\ref{app:model_param}).

-The expected information gain quantifies the anticipated shift in the agent's belief over the state from the prior (e.g. $Q(s_\tau|\pi)$) to the posterior (e.g. $Q(s_\tau| c_\tau, o_\tau,\pi)$) when pursuing a particular policy $\pi$.
-On the other hand, the utility term assesses the expected log probability of observing a preferred outcome under the chosen policy.
-This value intuitively measures the likelihood of the policy guiding the agent toward its preferences.
-Free Energy indirectly encourages outcomes that align with its preferences or target states.
-This approach makes the utility term less about "reward" in the traditional sense of Reinforcement Learning and more about achieving coherence with the agent's preferences.
+The expected information gain quantifies the anticipated shift in the agent's belief over the state from the prior (e.g., $Q(s_\tau|\pi)$) to the posterior (e.g., $Q(s_\tau| c_\tau, o_\tau,\pi)$) when pursuing a particular policy $\pi$.
+The utility terms assess the expected log probability of observing preferred outcomes under the chosen policy.
+This value measures the likelihood of the policy guiding the agent toward its preferences (e.g., avoiding collisions, reaching target observations, positions, or states).
+Rather than representing "reward" in the reinforcement learning sense, these terms measure coherence between predicted outcomes and the agent's prior preferences, encoded in the distributions $C_c$, $C_o$, $C_p$, and $C_s$.